 In addition to these reactions, the other factors affecting the working of the process are the migration of the individuals from one form of the population to other, hybridization between the races of species increases the genetic variability of the population.

 Recombination of the new genotypes from the existing genes.
 The gene combinations having same individuals with two kinds of alleles, mixing of the chromosomes during sexual reproduction of two parents produce new individuals, an exchange of the chromosomal pairs of alleles during the meiosis which is called crossing overproduce the new form of gene combinations.
 Chromosomal mutations like deletion, inversion, duplication, translocation, polyploidy result in the recombination.

 The changes that occur in the gene due to phenotypic effect differential as the mutation.
 This produces a variety of changes that may be harmful.
 Many of the mutant forms of genes are recessive to the normal genes in a homozygous condition.
 These mutations cause variations in offsprings.

 The transmission occurring in the variations from the parents to their offsprings is a primary mechanism in the evolution.
 The organisms which possess hereditary properties are favoured in the struggle for the existence.
 By this, the offsprings benefit from the characteristics of parents.

 - Natural selection

 Natural selection produces a change in the frequency of the genes from one generation to the other favoring the differential form of the reproduction.
 The natural selection process creates an adaptive relation between the environment and the population through various combinations of genes.

-It is one among the significant factor responsible for the synthetic theory of evolution.
+It is one among the significant factors responsible for the synthetic theory of evolution.
 The isolation helps in preventing the interbreeding of related organisms which is a reproductive form of isolation.